rust-lang/book/src/ch02-01-guessing-game-tutorial.md

 You win!
 ```

 Awesome!
-With one tiny last tweak, we have finished the guessing game.
+With one tiny last tweak, we can finish the guessing game.
 Can you
 think of what it is?
 That’s right, we don’t want to print out the secret
 number.
 It was good for testing, but it kind of ruins the game.
 Here’s our
 final source: